harshgadodia/harshgadodia/_pages/favourites.md

 - “If you tell the truth, you don’t have to remember anything.”
 (Mark Twain)

-- “Motivation is a fire from within.
-If someone else tries to light that fire under you, chances are it will burn very briefly.”
-(Stephen R Covey)

-- “He who angers you conquers you.”
-(Elizabeth Kenny)

 - “It is the mark of an educated mind to be able to entertain a thought without accepting it.”
 (Aristotle)

 - “When you are totally at peace with yourself, nothing can shake you.”
 (Deepam Chatterjee)

 - "I love you the more in that I believe you had liked me for my own sake and for nothing else."
 (John Keats)

-- "The supreme art of war is to subdue the enemy without fighting."
-(Sun Tzu)

-- "Not all those who wander are lost." - (J.R.R Tolkien)
+- "Not all those who wander are lost."
+(J.R.R Tolkien)

+- “It was awful-tasting medicine, but I guess the patient needed it.
+Sometimes life hits you in the head with a brick.
+Don’t lose faith.
+I’m convinced that the only thing that kept me going was that I loved what I did.”
+(Steve Jobs, reflecting on getting fired from Apple in 1985)